dbaldree/yiimp_install_scrypt/README.md

 If you are issue after installation (nginx,mariadb... not found), use this script : bash install-debug.sh (watch the log during installation)

-###### :bangbang: **Kudaraidee Install Script :**
-- Instead Tpruvot's Yiimp, you can use the Kudaraidee's Repo Yiimp : git clone -b Kudaraidee https://github.com/Kudaraidee/yiimp.git
-- It's an updated Yiimp, with more algo, some fix....

 ###### :bangbang: **YOU MUST UPDATE THE FOLLOWING FILES :**
-- **/var/web/serverconfig.php :** update this file to include your public ip (line = YAAMP_ADMIN_IP) to access the admin panel (Put your PERSONNAL IP, NOT IP of your VPS). update with public keys from exchanges. update with other information specific to your server..
+- **/var/web/serverconfig.php :** update this file to include your public ip (line = YAAMP_ADMIN_IP) to access the admin panel (Put your PERSONAL IP, NOT the IP of your VPS). update with public keys from exchanges. update with other information specific to your server..
 - **/etc/yiimp/keys.php :** update with secrect keys from the exchanges (not mandatory)
 - **If you want change 'AdminPanel' to access Panel Admin :** Edit this file "/var/web/yaamp/modules/site/SiteController.php" and Line 11 => change 'AdminPanel'